HugoBlox/theme-academic-cv/content/home/info.md

 vulnerabilities in human and biogeophysical systems.

-Using open source science approaches to accelerate advances, foster transdisciplinary research and ensure FAIR (findability, accessability, interoperability, and reproducability) practices.
+Using open source science approaches to accelerate advances, foster transdisciplinary research and ensure FAIR (findability, accessibility, interoperability, and reproducibility) practices.